 Don’t Brake Strongly or Hurriedly

-Unfortunately, sometimes even when you’re a safe and cautious driver, you can still get injured from a vehicle or motorcyclist.
+Unfortunately, sometimes even when you’re a safe and cautious driver, you can still get injured by a vehicle or motorcyclist.
 If you’ve been seriously injured in a motorcycle accident in Georgia, you might be considering whether to pursue legal action against a negligent driver.
-To determine if legal action is in your best interest, CLICK HERE to CONTACT US, or call Randy E. Fry, personal injury lawyer, at 404.969.1284.
+To determine if legal action is in your best interest, CLICK HERE to CONTACT US, or call Randy E. Fry, personal injury lawyer, at (404) 948-3571.